Picayune School District

 The Picayune School District is a public school district based in Picayune, Mississippi (USA).

-The district is located in southwestern Pearl River County and extends into a small portion of Hancock County.
+The district is located in southwestern Pearl River County, where it includes almost all of Picayune, the Nicholson census-designated place, and a small section of the Hide-A-Way Lake CDP.
+It extends into a small portion of Hancock County.

 The superintendent is Dean Shaw.
 The assistant superintendent is Esslinger.